FujitsuEnablingSoftwareTechnologyGmbH/cmm-documentation/cmm2.0.13_system_operators_guide/5-monitoring.md

 ## 5.2 Viewing Metrics Data

 The user interface for monitoring your environment integrates with Grafana, an open-source application for visualizing large-scale metrics data.
-Use the **Grafana Home* option located along the top of the **Overview** page to access Grafana.
+Use the **Grafana Home** option located along the top of the **Overview** page to access Grafana.

 CMM ships with preconfigured metrics dashboards that allow you to instantly monitor your
 enviroment:

+- The **OpenStack Services** dashboard visualizes the metrics data from your OpenStack node.
-- The **OpenStack Dashboard** visualizes the metrics data from your OpenStack nodes.
+- The **OpenStack Hypervisor** dashboard visualizes the metrics data from your OpenStack hypervisor and the aggregated metrics data from the VMs running on the hypervisor.
-- The **Node Dashboard** visualizes the metrics data from the node on which the Monitoring Service is installed.
+- The **CMM** dashboard visualizes the metrics data from the node on which the Monitoring Service is installed.

 You are authorized to view the metrics data that is displayed.
-The Grafana administrator created during the installation of the Monitoring Service is allowed to create, update, and delete dashboards.

-If it is required to make any changes or enhancements to the preconfigured dashboards, the administrator credentials defined in the `.env` file must be used for accessing Grafana.
-Contact your FUJITSU support organization for information on additional preparations that must be taken.
+The Grafana administrator created during the installation of the Monitoring Service is allowed to export dashboards to a JSON file, and to re-import them when necessary.
+The Grafana administrator credentials defined in the `.env` file must be used for accessing Grafana.
+Contact your FUJITSU support organization for information on additional preparations that must be taken before exporting and importing JSON files in Grafana.

-### OpenStack
+### OpenStack Services

-To view the metrics data on the OpenStack services and the nodes on which they are deployed, select the **OpenStack Dashboard** option from the **Home** menu located at the top part of the Grafana window.
+To view the metrics data on the OpenStack services and the node on which they are deployed, select the **OpenStack Services** dashboard from the **Home** menu located at the top part of the Grafana window.

 ![OpenStack](./images/openstack_01.png)